HenryLoenwind/enderio-wiki/Stellar-Chestplate.md

 It can be enchanted with any Chestplate Enchantments (Vanilla or Modded).

+When it is powered, it has extra Armor and Armor Toughness:

+* Not Powered: + 18 Armor and + 7 Armor Toughness
+* Powered: + 22 Armor and + 9 Armor Toughness

 ## Dark Steel Upgrades:
 * Apiarist's Shirt (Forestry Integration)
   - Protection against bees